-Assistant Chief Alejandre Quibilan was in command of the bureau with Acting Captain Mark Scribner assisting in an operational capacity until his retirement.
-Sergeant Eric Kaui, up until his retirement, was the Acting Patrol Administrative Lieutenant who is in charge of Communications and the Detention Center/Holding Facility.
+Assistant Chief Alejandre Quibilan was in command of the bureau with Acting Captain Richard Rosa assisting in an operational capacity until his retirement.
+Sergeant Anthony Morita, was the Acting Patrol Administrative Lieutenant who is in charge of Communications and the Detention Center/Holding Facility.